 Have you ever made a New Year’s resolution only to forget about it within hours or days?
-In many cases, that’s because your resolution was too vague.
-“Lose weight” or “learn a new language” may be good goals, but they don’t do anything to create a path to the goal.
+In many cases, it’s probably because your resolution was too vague.
+“Close more deals” or “Find more leads” may be good goals, but they don’t do anything to create a path to help you meet them.

-Alternatively, a SMART goal turns the path forward into the goal itself.
-That’s because SMART goals narrow the focus, make sure the goals are meaningful and doable, and require you to determine how you will measure your progress.
-In other words, S.M.A.R.T. stands for:
+Alternatively, a SMART goal creates a path forward.
+SMART goals narrow your focus, ensure the goals are meaningful and doable, and require you to determine how you will measure your progress.
+SMART goals are:

-When you set a SMART goal, it is easier to plan for the goal and to determine whether or not you have achieved it.
+When you set a SMART goal, planning your goal and determining whether you have achieved it become easier.

-What follows are five great SMART goals that can help you develop new skills, strategies, and platforms so that you can grow your business and your professional reputation.
-Achieve any of these and you’re sure to end 2021 in better shape than you’re in right now.
+What follows are 5 powerful SMART goals that can help you develop new skills, strategies, and platforms so that you can grow your business and your professional reputation.
+Achieve any of them and you’re sure to end your year in a more profitable state than you’re in right now.

-If you’ve been relying on word-of-mouth and networking, 2020 presented unprecedented challenges to your marketing strategy.
-It’s important to ensure that you have an online presence, both to grow your professional influence and to make sure that you can market, even when you’re not able to host or attend events.
+If you’ve been relying on word-of-mouth and networking, you encountered unprecedented challenges to your marketing strategy during the pandemic.
+Let’s hope that a similar tragedy never strikes again, but it’s best to be prepared now that we know it can happen.
+It’s important to ensure that you have an online presence, both to grow your professional influence and to make sure that you can market your services when you’re not able to host open houses or otherwise attend face-to-face events.
 Here are some possibilities:

-If you love listening to podcasts, it might be time to start one of your own.
-You can host a podcast as a solo act, interview new guests every week, or partner with a like-minded colleague to cohost a regular podcast.
-Offer meaningful information and connect with your audience as you learn new things yourself.
+If you love listening to podcasts, it might be time to start one of your own!
+You can host a podcast as a solo act, interview a new guest in every episode, or partner with a like-minded colleague to cohost.
+Podcasts are a popular way to offer meaningful information and connect with your audience as you learn new things yourself.

-If you work in a large market or one that is particularly popular as a relocation destination, you may want to put some time into your referral strategy.
+If you work in a large market or one that is particularly popular as a relocation destination, you need to put some time into your referral strategy.
 Here are some places to start:

-- Identify markets where newcomers are arriving from, then reach out online or on social media to connect with agents there.
+- Identify markets where newcomers are arriving from, then reach out to connect with agents in those locations.

 - Identify agents who specialize in a particular niche and connect with them to exchange referrals with you.

-- Explore a referral platform like Redifin’s Partner Program to work with clients in underserved markets.
+- Explore a referral platform like Redfin’s Partner Program to work with clients in underserved markets.

 - If you work for a franchise, connect with referral groups specific to your company.